kr1shh/kr1shh/README.md

 # 💫 About Me:
 I am currently working in NOU Apparels Pvt.
-Ltd. as a Junior Web developer.<br>I am looking forward to Python Django + NextJS.
+Ltd. as a Junior Web developer.<br>I am looking forward to NodeJS Express and NextJS.

 ## 🌐 Socials: